tritoke/JuliAPL/README.md

 # JuliAPL
-Submission for Hack the Bergh 8's challenge from compsoc: most functionality in the fewest characters.
+Submission for Hack the Burgh 8's challenge from compsoc: most functionality in the fewest characters.

 Total Chars: 309